javaBin/ems-ios/README.md

     * will use the current time but the first day of the selected conference when calculating Now & Next view
 * TEST_PROD
     * will use the production server for debug builds
-* TEST_PROD_NOTIFICATIONS
-    * use the production notification server for a debug build (will require you to use correct certificate signing)
 * SKIP_CONFIG_REFRESH
     * will not pull down new versions of the config plist file - useful when editing this locally for testing